Grilled Pesto Chicken Skewers

 Ben and I both loved this grilled pesto chicken recipe so much, we made the skewers for dinner two nights in a row, and I happily gobbled the leftovers for lunch the next day.

-Honestly, I feel a little outlandish calling these Grilled Pesto Chicken Skewers a recipe, because they are so easy to make.
+Honestly, I feel a little outlandish calling these grilled pesto chicken skewers a recipe, because they are so easy to make (just like these Grilled Chicken Tenders).
 That said, they are also so incredibly good, I couldn’t resist sharing them with you.

 Whether you are looking for a make-ahead appetizer to add to your Fourth of July menu this weekend or a go-to summer weeknight dinner, I can’t imagine anything more fitting than these Grilled Pesto Chicken Skewers.
 Every bite is simple, perfect, and tastes like the summer days I wish would never end.